sous-chefs/rvm/README.md

 ## `default_ruby`

-Sets the default ruby for RVM.
+The default ruby for RVM.
 If the RVM ruby is not installed, it will be built as a pre-requisite.
 The value can also contain a gemset in the form of `ruby-1.8.7-p330@awesome`.